CUSTOMER SERVICE RESUME

 Step One: Resume Research

-The first step, before you start writing your new and improved customer service resume, as with any other project, is research.
-Only in this case, you’re researching yourself.
+The first step for your new and improved customer service resume is research.
+You’ve probably done research for class assignments before, but in this case you’re researching yourself.

 Clean up your contact information